minorunara/TimberbornMods/10xDistributionPost/ThunderstorePackage/README.md

 ### 10x Distribution Post

 a distribution post that grants 10x strength to workers.
-This means that a beaver can export 140 kg and a golem 200 kg at a time.
+This means that a beaver can export 140 kg and a bot 200 kg at a time.

 ![10xDistribution](https://github.com/minorunara/TimberbornMods/blob/main/10xDistributionPost/attachments/10xDistribution.png?raw=true)